rmborwankar/Post-Synthesis-Evaluation-of-32-Bit-Processor-Design/README.md

 A 32-bit processor and synthesized it through the Synopsys Design Compiler and generated power and area report.

-THE FOLDER INCLUDES RTL AND POST SYNTHESIS FILES.
+THE FOLDER CONSISTS OF POST SYNTHESIS FILES.

+The parameter n can be changed to anything.
+The design is has n as 8 but can be changed to 32.